electron/rfcs/text/0000-corner-smoothing.md

 ![A chart showing two constructions of a rounded corner.
 The first construction shows a quarter circle connected to two straight edges, with the points of connection highlighted.
 Arrows by those points indicate a stretching motion twoard the straight edge.
 The second construction shows the same corner with the connection points stretched backward, demonstrating the Bézier construction of a rounded corner.](../images/0000/Construction.svg)

 The two Bézier curves' control points are carefully chosen to retain the most important qualities of a rounded corner, including the percieved radius.
 The original article provides a full intuition for how the curve's control points are derived.

+This method provides some creative control in choosing how far along the edge the corner's curve can extend into.

 ### Interactions & Corner Cases